-To support the needs of various applications the Model 45A allows a number of operating parameters to be configured.
+To support the needs of various applications the Model 45 allows a number of operating parameters to be configured.
 A 5-position DIP switch assembly, located on the front panel, is used to establish the desired configuration.
-The following paragraphs provide detailed information on selecting the configuration.
-Refer to Appendix D for a list of all the configuration settings.
+Refer to Figure 6 for detailed views.

-Using the Connected 2-Wire Party-Line Circuit as the Model 45A's Power Source
+Using the Connected 2-Wire Party-Line Circuit as the Model 45's Power Source

-Configuration DIP switch 1 is used to select whether or not the connected 2-wire intercom circuit can be used to provide power for the Model 45A.
-When the switch is in its off (down) position the intercom circuit cannot be used to power the Model 45A.
+Configuration DIP switch 1 is used to select whether or not the connected 2-wire intercom circuit can be used to provide power for the Model 45.
+When the switch is in its off (down) position the intercom circuit cannot be used to power the Model 45.
 This ensures that no current will be drawn from the intercom circuit, something that can be important if the circuit is limited in available current, or if the length of the interconnecting cable is excessive.
-When switch 1 is in its on (up) position the 2-wire party-line circuit can serve as the power source for the Model 45A.
+When switch 1 is in its on (up) position the 2-wire party-line circuit can serve as the power source for the Model 45.